The Classical World and Spinor Formalisms of General Relativity: Abstract

 \section{Abstract}

-The classical two-component spinor formalisms for general relativity as built up by Infeld and van der Waerden afford an elegant approach to spacetime geometry.
-Deeply involved in the inner structure of these formalisms is the beautiful theory of spin densities of Schouten.
-In this review Schouten's theory is presented in detail.
-It is pointed out that spin affinities can most naively be introduced by carrying out parallel displacements of null world vectors.
-A complete algebraic description of spin curvatures is accomplished on the basis of the construction of a set of torsionless covariant commutators.
-It turns out that the implementation of such commutators under certain circumstances gives rise to a system of wave equations for gravitons and photons which possess a gauge-invariance property associated with appropriate spinor-index configurations.
-The situation regarding the derivation of the natural couplings between Dirac fields and spin curvatures is entertained.
+A review of some facts concerning classical spacetime geometry is presented together with a description of the most elementary aspects of the two-component spinor formalisms of Infeld and van der Waerden.
+Special attention is concentrated upon the gauge characterization of the basic geometric objects borne by the formalisms.
+It is pointed out that spin-affine configurations may be naively defined by carrying out parallel displacements of null world vectors within the framework of the $\gamma $ -formalism.
+The standard result that assigns a covariant gauge behaviour to the symmetric parts of any admissible spin connexions is deduced out of building up a generalized version of spin transformation laws.
+A fairly complete algebraic description of curvature splittings is carried out on the basis of the construction of a set of spinor commutators for each formalism.
+The pertinent computations take up the utilization of some covariant differential prescriptions which facilitate specifying the action of the commutators on arbitrary spin tensors and densities.
+It turns out that the implementation of such commutators under certain circumstances gives rise to a system of wave equations for gravitons and Infeld-van der Waerden photons which possess in either formalism a gauge-invariance property associated with appropriate spinor-index configurations.
+The situation regarding the accomplishment of the couplings between Dirac fields and electromagnetic curvatures is entertained to a considerable extent.

-\section{Introduction}

-The construction of the two-component spinor approach to specially relativistic physics was carried out a long time ago by van der Waerden [1] on the basis of the implementation of the faithful representation of the Lorentz group that is borne by the original Dirac's theory of the electron.
-From a more explicit mathematical point of view, this construction was based entirely upon the existence of a two-to-one homomorphism between the linear group $SL(2,C)$ of unimodular complex $(2\times2)$-matrices and the orthocronous proper component of the Lorentz group.
-The space of elementary spinors accordingly emerged as a two-complex-dimensional representation space that carries an invariant antisymmetric metric spinor.
-A formal correspondence between Minkowskian and spin tensors was likewise accomplished from the existence of a set of Hermitian connecting objects which are subject to combined world-spin transformation laws and prescribed anticommutation relations.

-Subsequently, Infeld [2] proposed a slightly extended version of the van der Waerden approach, which involves replacing the independent entry of the representative matrix for the special metric spinor with a nowhere-vanishing differentiable real-valued function defined on a generally relativistic spacetime.
-A relationship between this function and the functional determinant of a spacetime metric tensor, together with a system of equivalent expressions for the corresponding Ricci scalar and cosmological constant, were derived from the utilization of simple spinor computational devices.
-These techniques took up the combination of the coordinate-derivative operator with some constant connecting objects, and thereby made it feasible to write down for the first time the two-component version of Dirac's theory in a curved background.
+\section{INTRODUCTION}